jordenpiu/Automated-traffic-Lightining-System/README.md

-# Automated-traffic-Lightining-System
+# AUTOMATED-TRAFFIC-MANAGEMENT-SYSTEM
-As my mini project I made a traffic lighting system that can automatically control the traffic flow based on the intensity of light and congestion.
+As my mini project I made a traffic lighting system that can automatically control the traffic flow based traffic congestion.Here I have written the code for 2 roads connecting traffic point.
+Same process can applied on juction of greater no of roads to.
+I have defined different green and red light for the two roads.
+I made this using two IR sensors and 4 leds.
+To know the process check the code.
+Hope commented lines will help you to understand the concept.